Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Generating sets of regular -semigroups

 \section{Generating sets of regular $*$-semigroups}

-In \cite{East2011_2}, it is shown that the rank and idempotent rank of the singular part of the partition monoid $\P_n$ are both equal to ${n+1\choose2}=\frac{1}{2}n(n+1)$.
-The partition monoid is an example of a \emph{regular $*$-semigroup}, as are a number of other important related semigroups such as the Brauer monoid and Jones monoid (also known as the Temperley--Lieb monoid).
-(See Section~\ref{sect_Pn} below for the definitions of these monoids.)
-More generally, every proper two-sided ideal of each of these semigroups is a regular $*$-semigroup that happens to be idempotent generated (see below).
+The partition, Brauer and Jones monoids (see Section~\ref{sect_Pn} for the definitions) belong to the variety, introduced by Nordahl and Scheiblich \cite{Nordahl1978}, of \emph{regular $*$-semigroups}.
+More generally, every proper two-sided ideal of each of the above-mentioned diagram semigroups is a regular $*$-semigroup that happens to be idempotent generated (see below).
 So, for all these examples, the problems of determining the rank and idempotent rank, and of describing minimal (idempotent) generating sets, may all be considered.

 In this section we present some general results about small generating sets of regular $*$-semigroups, and then see how they can be applied to answer the above questions for the two-sided ideals of all of the examples mentioned above.
 In particular, in each case, by applying Theorem~\ref{thm_Gray}(iii), we will be able to completely describe the generating sets of minimal cardinality.